chamtgm/SEGP/scripts/README.md

 ---

-## Path B: Optional ngrok Tunnels (For Public Access To Local Backends)
+## Path B: ngrok Tunnels Initialisation for Accessing Deployed Frontend (For Public Access To Local Backends)

 Only needed if you want your own local backend to be reachable from the deployed frontend.